 Finally, he is the Chair of the Scientific/Technical Committee of the annual Exhibition "Ecomondo" (held in Rimini, Italy) on Material and Energy recovery and Green and Circular Economy (http://en.ecomondo.com/ ).

-Finally, he is member of the "Italian Academy for agriculture" and the "Italian Academy for Science", and member of several national and international associations and of conferences/workshop scientific committees.
+Finally, he is member of the "Italian Academy for agriculture", the "Goergofili Academy" and the "Italian Academy for Science", and member of several national and international associations and of conferences/workshop scientific committees.
 He has been project evaluator for a number of different national and international grant agencies, including DG Research in Brussels (FP6 and FP7 projects), and peer reviewer of several international journals of Industrial and Environmental Biotechnology and Microbiology.